sophie-thomson/mad-hatters-personality-quiz/README.md

 ***Mind Mapping***

-- A visual mindmap to map out the different elements needed to create the initial structure of the site.
+- A visual mindmap was used to map out the different elements needed to create the initial structure of the site.

 ![PScreenshot of initial planning Mindmap](docs/readme-images/mindmap.png)